-"Internal revenue code" means the (14)federal internal revenue code of 1986, as amended, or any successor law.
-(15) "IRA" means a traditional or Roth individual retirement account or individual retirement annuity described in section 408(a), 408(b), or 408A of the internal revenue code.

-(16) "Payroll deduction IRA agreement" an arrangement by which means participating employer makes payroll deductions authorized by this chapter and remits amounts deducted as contributions to IRAs on behalf of individual participants.
-(17) "Program" means the Washington saves program established under this chapter.

-(18) "Qualified retirement plan" means a retirement plan in compliance with applicable federal law for employees including those described in section 401(a), 401(k), 403(a), 403(b), 408(k), or 408(p) of the internal revenue code.
-A qualified retirement plan may require continuous employment of up to one year to be eligible for employee participation.

-"Wages" means any compensation, salary, or other remuneration, as defined by section 219(f)(1) of the internal revenue code, received by a covered employee from a covered employer.
+- (15) "IRA" means a traditional or Roth individual retirement account or individual retirement annuity described in section 408(a), 408(b), or 408A of the internal revenue code. - (16) "Payroll deduction IRA agreement" means an arrangement by which a participating employer makes payroll deductions authorized by this chapter and remits amounts deducted as contributions to IRAs on behalf of individual participants.
+(17) "Program" means the Washington saves - program established under this chapter. - (18) "Qualified retirement plan" means a plan in compliance with federal law for employees retirement applicable including those described in section 401(a), 401(k), 403(a), 403(b), 408(k), or 408(p) of the internal revenue code.
+A qualified retirement plan may require continuous employment of up to one year to be eligible - for employee participation.
+(19) "Wages" means any commission, compensation, salary, or other remuneration, as defined by section 219(f)(1) of the internal revenue code, received by a covered employee from a covered employer.

 NEW SECTION.
 Sec.
-PROVISIONS.
-(1) The program: GENERAL
+GENERAL $\overline{\text{PROVISIONS.}}$ (1) The program:

-(a) Allows covered employees contribute to an IRA through automatic payroll deductions or additional retirement savings vehicles; (b) Requires covered employers to fulfill the requirements provided in subsection (3)

-of this section;

-(c) Facilitates automatic enrollment for covered employees and allows for covered employees to opt out of the plan at any

-- (d) Has a default contribution rate, set by the governing board by rule.
+- (a) Allows covered employees contribute to an IRA through automatic payroll deductions or additional retirement savings vehicles; - (b) Requires covered employers to fulfill the requirements provided in subsection (3) of this section; - (c) Facilitates automatic enrollment for covered employees and allows for covered employees to opt out of the plan at any time; - (d) Has a default contribution rate, set by the governing board by rule.
 The default contribution rate may not be less than three percent or more than seven percent of wages; - (e) Has a default escalation rate, set by the governing board by rule.
 The default escalation rate may not exceed one percent per year.
-The maximum contribution rate based on the default escalation rate may not exceed 10 percent of wages. - (2) (a) Covered employees, who do not opt the program, are automatically of enrolled in the program at the default rate or at an amount expressly specified by the employee in connection with the payroll deduction IRA agreement.
+The maximum contribution rate based on the default escalation rate may not exceed 10 percent of wages. - (2) (a) Covered employees, who do not opt out of the program, are automatically enrolled in the program at the default rate or at an amount expressly specified by the employee in connection with the payroll deduction IRA agreement.
 Individual participants may modify their contribution rates or amounts or terminate their participation in the program at any time, subject to procedure defined by rule by the governing board.
-All contribution amounts are subject to the dollar limits on contributions provided by federal law.

-(b) Contributions must be invested in the default investment option unless the individual participant affirmatively elects to invest some or all balances in one or more approved investment options offered by the program.
+All contribution amounts are subject to the dollar limits on contributions provided by federal law. - (b) Contributions must be invested in the default investment option unless the individual participant affirmatively elects to invest some or all balances in one or more approved investment options offered by the program.
 An individual participant must have the opportunity to change investments for either future contributions or existing balances, or both, subject to requirements defined by rule by the governing board.